 Bellin College is in compliance with the Americans with Disabilities Act (ADA) to provide all students with the appropriate, necessary, reasonable, and affordable accommodations for those with documented disabilities.
-If a student anticipates requiring any auxiliary aids or services, he/she should contact the Advisor and Career Services Coordinator, who acts as the College's Accommodations Specialist, prior to the beginning of each academic semester to discuss their needs and what documentation is required, as well as determine if any prior accommodations need any alterations.
+If a student anticipates requiring any auxiliary aids or services, he/she should contact the Advisor and Career Services Coordinator, who acts as the College's Accommodations Specialist, prior to the beginning of each academic year to discuss their needs and what documentation is required.
+Prior accommodations will be re-evaluated before the beginning of each academic year to determine if alterations are needed.